 Disclosure and Assumptions: The HIP Portfolio results represent the results of actual trading since inception, assuming a $1,000,000 beginning portfolio.
 The results portrayed are derived from a composite of the equity portions of all separate accounts managed by HIP.
 Client results may differ depending on the size of account, timing of trading and reinvestment of dividends.
 During the period for which performance results are shown, securities of U.S. companies have generally been rising, and the performance results are partly a function of this market environment.
 If this environment were to change materially, the performance results portrayed by HIP would, in all likelihood, reflect results different from those portrayed.

 The HIP 100 and S&P 100 results include reinvested dividends or interest, and results are net-of-fees as a client would have paid to HIP on a quarterly basis in advance for advisory fees and brokerage costs.
 During the period for which results are shown, there were no investment strategies employed to obtain the results portrayed other than those strategies disclosed in HIP’s form ADV or other disclosure brochure.
 There is potential for loss as well as for profits.
 It should not be assumed that the recommendations made in the future will be profitable or will equal the performance of the securities in the portfolio.
 The composite results portrayed during the period are compared to the performance of the S&P because the securities making up the composite most nearly reflect the types of securities making up this index.
 The S&P index benchmark shown is a general market indicator and the OEF ETF is available for direct investment.
 Tax consequences have not been considered.
-Investments are managed by HIP Investor Inc. as the investment adviser via separately managed accounts at FOLIOfn or at Charles Schwab Institutional.
+Investments are managed by HIP Investor Inc. as the investment adviser via separately managed accounts at FOLIOfn or at Charles Schwab Institutional, and HIP as model manager for EQIS and First Affirmative Financial Network .
 This is not an offer of securities.